The near-critical planar FK-Ising model: Monotone coupling and near-critical behavior

-\paragraph{Finite volume case.} The previous subsection shows that there are non-trivial clouds with positive probability.
-Let us consider the case of $G=\Lambda_n:= [-n,n]^2$ with {free} boundary conditions.
-(Another natural choice would be to consider discrete tori $\Lambda_n: = \Z^2 / n \Z^2$).
+\paragraph{Finite volume case.} The previous subsection shows that there are non-trivial clouds with positive probability and the proof is not quantitative at all.
+It would be interesting to obtain information on the geometry of these clouds, which are witnesses of the long range dependency of the model.
+Let us consider the case of $G=\Lambda_n:= [-n,n]^2$ with {wired} boundary conditions.
 We strongly suspect the following behavior:

 \begin{question}[Macroscopic clouds near $p_c$] For all $n\geq 1$, with $\mu_{\Lambda_n}$-probability at least a universal constant $c>0$, there is at least one {\bf macroscopic cloud} in $\Lambda_n$, i.e., whose diameter is larger than $cn$.
 Furthermore, with probability going to 1 as $n\to \infty$, the labels of such macroscopic clouds concentrate around the critical value $p_c(q=2)$. \end{question}